rioshen/forum/README.md

 This project is implemented in `C`, in order to improve my secure design mindsets.
 The program allows user sign up and login user can create post or upload file to the server.

 ####Building.
 This program can be compiled and used on OSX and Linux.
-It is simple as: `➜  forum git:(master) make`
+It is as simple as: `➜  forum git:(master) make`

 ####Running.
 As this is a client/server program, you need to run them separately.